 First, for the most part, you can insure all the travelers on one plan.
 The InsureMyTrip online quote tool allows you to insure up to 10 travelers under the age of 100.
 It is crucial you include the ages of all the travelers in the quoting process for them to be included in the coverage.

 Each provider and each plan has a different way of addressing types of travelers and non-travelers.
-It’s crucial you understand how your policy covers each person on the trip.
+It’s crucial to understand how the plan covers each person.
 If you have to file a claim at any point, this information will help the process remain stress-free.

-Huge Benefit: Many providers have plans that cover your children FOR FREE.
+Huge Benefit: Many providers have plans that cover your children at no additional cost.

 RESIDING IN DIFFERENT STATES

-Huge Benefit: Any necessary claims process will be streamlined, because you won’t need to gather documentation across state lines.
+Huge Benefit: Any necessary claims process will be streamlined with two plans, because you won’t need to gather documentation across state lines.

-Huge Benefit: This documentation also can extend benefits if a domestic partner is a non-traveler.
+Huge Benefit: This documentation also can extend to benefits if a domestic partner is a non-traveler.

 Remember, coverage and benefits extend to only travelers.
 Your travel medical coverage will not help a non-traveler and they cannot file a claim for lost baggage.
-Your travel insurance policy does, however, cover you for travel interruption, cancellation or delay in the case of a non-traveler causing this need.
-For example, if one of your parents falls and breaks their hip or your child becomes ill.
-Each provider and subsequent plan covers various reasons, so be sure to understand each of these benefits for non-travelers affecting the trip.
-Also, it may be prudent to ask about how pre-existing conditions affect this benefit as many providers look at this differently for travelers and non-travelers alike.
+Your travel insurance plan does, however, cover you for travel interruption, cancellation or delay in the case of a non-traveler causing this need.
+For example, if one of a parent falls and breaks a hip or a child becomes ill.
+It may be prudent to ask about how pre-existing conditions affect the plan as many providers look at this differently for travelers and non-travelers alike.